 Are Acrylic Nails Vegan?

-Again, acrylic nails can be vegan so long as you choose the right products.
-Most of the time it’s the brushes which make the process not vegan.
-There are however products available to overcome this, so do some research and decide whether it’s right for you!
+Again, acrylic nails can be vegan if you choose the right products.
+Most of the time, the brushes make the process not vegan.
+There are, however, products available to overcome this, so do some research and decide whether it’s right for you!

-Created by Instagram nail star Nails by Annabel, Glitterbels is a fully vegan, cruelty-free acrylic nail system that is perfect for nail professionals.
-The range offers a stunning selection of powders, from the soft core collection to the gorgeous mixed glitter powders.
+Created by Instagram nail star Nails by Annabel, Glitterbels is a fully vegan, cruelty-free acrylic system that is perfect for nail professionals.
+The range offers a stunning selection of powders, from the core collection to the gorgeous mixed glitter powders.
 Try out the Glitterbels Starter Kit to introduce yourself to the range – and don’t forget to treat yourself to the Rainbow Brush Set!